 Individual title editors also regularly remind senior staff of relevant IPSO case studies, prompting discussion and debate over the complaints and resolutions involved.
+IPSO staff are invited regularly to give update briefings to editorial staff on recent adjudications.

-4. Details of Steps taken by the Regulated Entity in response to any adverse Adjudications by the Regulator during the previous year.
+4. Details of Steps taken by the Regulated Entity in response to any adverse Adjudication by the Regulator during the previous year.